hsuonsivu/hsupublic/3d-models/README.md

 ### belttool.scad

 Too to narrow leather belt to narrower size.
 Used to narrow leather strap.
+This was designed to use Lidl Parkside "Precision Hobby Knife" blades.
+Note that Lidl has several products with same name with differing blades.
+The one I had HG02869 Version 06/2022.
+From pictures I assume that blades are not interchangeable.